markziemann/dee2/frontend/README.md

 - Make Elasticsearch Http query available for reference.

-- Search results should be limited by pagination and results per page rather than the default 10

 - Search results should be downloadable with format options (tsv, csv, xls, ...)

 - Filter results on species